jsburch83/overthewire/bandit/bandit_17.md

 ------------------------------------------------------------------------------

-1. While connected to level17 from the previous level continue working through the levels.
+1. While connected to level17 (with private key) from the previous level I continue with level17.

 2. Reading my man pages on the diff command first.
 I first try on side by side look of the two files and I spot the different lines.